carlosazsilva/PolynomialApp/README.md

 `public double Value(double x)`                                      | Calculates the real value of the expression for the received argument.
 `public override string ToString()`                                  | Returns the polynomial expression in a string like this: `-2x^5 + 3x^2 – x + 6`.<br>Use `^` to indicate exponent; The exponent `^1` shouldn’t appear in the string, as well as the text `x^0`.
 `public Polynomial Clone()`                                          | Creates a copy – a new expression, not a reference – of a polynomial expression.
-`public static Polynomial operator + (Polynomial p1, Polynomial p2)` | Add two polynomial expressions, returning the result as a new polynomial expression.
+`public static Polynomial operator + (Polynomial p1, Polynomial p2)` | Adds two polynomial expressions, returning the result as a new polynomial expression.
 `public static Polynomial operator - (Polynomial p1, Polynomial p2)` | Subtracts two polynomial expressions, returning the result as a new polynomial expression.
 `public static Polynomial operator * (Polynomial p1, Polynomial p2)` | Multiplies two polynomial expressions, returning the result as a new polynomial expression.
 `public static Polynomial operator * (Polynomial p1, int escalar)`   | Multiplies a polynomial expression with an integer, returning the result as a new polynomial expression.